kohinrichs/NPRDashboard/README.md

 The WPLN staff has asked you to create a desktop dashboard so they can easily see these metrics specific to each drive.

 ## Project Goal
-Build a small dashboard that tracks the requested metrics.
+Build a dashboard that tracks the requested metrics.

 ### MVP Requirements
 - User can select a specific pledge drive